flyingdust777/CS411-DataBASS-public/README.md

 - Stored procedure (Checks if an achievement has already been acquired so users don't collect achievements multiple times)
 - Transaction (The stored procedure)
-- Prepared statements (Every query executed by mysql.connector is a prepared statement to prevent SQL injection and improve the readability of the databass_api.py file)
+- Prepared statements (Every query executed by mysql.connector is a prepared statement to prevent SQL injection and improve the readability of the databass_api.py file.)
 - Compound statements (The stored procedure)
 - Constraint (Foreign key constraints on "checkin", "follow", and "achieve" tables)
 - View (A view for querying profile information)